 What we encourage companies like this to do is take this practice and implement it more holistically.
 Instead of creating automated workflows on a case-by-case basis, we want to encourage an overarching strategy that not only redesigns all systems and workflows across the company for increased efficiency but can be followed in a repeatable manner when new systems come online or changes are made to existing infrastructure.

-Your overarching digital transformation strategy may involve key goals such as:
+Your overarching digital transformation strategy may involve key

 - Single source of data truth, removing double ups across software, improving data integrity

 - Highly organised digital work areas, by project or team

 - Built to be collaborative; including the ability to easily work with external vendors

 - Industry, safety, and digital compliance built in to systems